New-Languages-for-NLP/course-materials/_sources/w2/projects.md

   wandb: true
   gpu: -1
 ```

+- The `config` setting is the name and location of the config file.
+We'll just have `config.cfg` in the project directory, so nothing fancy here.
+- `lang` is the ISO-style abbreviation for your language.
+- `treebank` is the name of your language's repository (and is ususally the same as the language name).
+- `test_size` is the percentage of data that you want to set aside for model validation and testing.
+An 80/20 split is a good place to start, so you'll see it set initially to `0.2`.
+For more, this [stackoverflow discussion](https://stackoverflow.com/questions/13610074/is-there-a-rule-of-thumb-for-how-to-divide-a-dataset-into-training-and-validatio) is very informative.
+- We need to evenly distribute your texts between the training and validation datasets.
+We split each text into blocks of 10 sentences.
+This is defined by the `n_sents` variable.
+- To ensure that the test and train split is consistent and reproducable, we use a number called `random_state`.
+More [here](https://scikit-learn.org/stable/glossary.html#term-random_state).
+- The `package_name` is used during packaging and sets the package's metadata name.
+Basically, what is the name of your language model?
+- Similarly, `package_version` sets the package metadata for version.
+- spaCy comes with some basic ways to log training data.
+However, [Weights and Biases](https://wandb.ai/) provides an excellent way to record, manage and share experiment data.
+You'll need to create a free account and get an API key to use bandb.
+When set to `true` your project will use bandb (we highly recommend).
+You can change this to `false` if you prefer spaCy's default logging.
+- Finally, model training with graphics chips (GPUs) is often faster than with a standard CPU.
+We recommend using Colab for their free GPUs.
+In such a case you'd change `-1` (CPU) to `0` (the GPU id).

 **Assets** is configured to use your language repo name to fetch project data from GitHub.
 It will save all that data in the `assets/your-language-name` folder.